 PART 3.
 SOME BASICS OF COLOUR VISION

-All students know about the colour wheel.
-They all know that there are three primary colours, and can tell you that these primaries can be mixed to make all other hues, but can not themselves be mixed at full intensity from other colours.
-Some know just enough to get into interminable debates as to whether the "real" primaries are the red, yellow and blue of the conventional artists colour wheel, or the printer's primaries of yellow, magenta and cyan, or perhaps the three primaries that we use for mixing coloured lights - red, green and blue.
-But few can answer why there are three primaries.
-If the visible spectrum is made up of a continuous range of wavelengths, why should just three colours be special?
+All art students are aware of the concepts of the colour wheel, the spectrum, and the primary colours.
+They may even know just enough to get into debates over whether the "real" primary colours are the red, yellow and blue of the conventional artists' colour wheel, or the yellow, magenta and cyan printer's primaries, or perhaps the three optimal primaries for mixing coloured lights - red, green and blue.
+But few have reflected on the apparent inconsistencies that lurk within this widely held knowledge.
+For example, few have wondered why there are three primary colours.
+If the visible spectrum consists of a continuous range of wavelengths, why should just three colours be special?
 Why not five?
-And why for that matter do hues form a continuous circle, when the spectrum does not?
+And why for that matter do colours form a circle, when the spectrum does not?
+Though fundamental to the subject, these questions do not normally occur to us, perhaps because we internalize our knowledge about colour at an early and uncritical age.
+To answer them we need to understand some basics of colour vision.

 << 1 2 3 4 5 >>